bxabi/facebook-events-ics/README.md

 - open https://www.facebook.com/events/hosting/ in the browser
 - right click to "Upcoming Events", and copy the link location.

-2. Dowload the update-events.sh and the divide-events.py files from this git repository.
+2. Clone this repository

+3. Run
+`pip install -r requirements.txt` for global install or `pip install --user -r requirements.txt` to install just for your user

-2. Insert your event list url (link) in the update-facebook-events.sh
+4. Insert your event list url (link) in the update-facebook-events.sh

-3. Add it to your cron to run regularly (every 15 min. for example).
+5. Add it to your cron to run regularly (every 15 min. for example).
 This will keep your events calendar up to date.

-4. Add the calendars created by the script to your calendar.
+6. Add the calendars created by the script to your calendar.
 You will find them in the ~/.config/facebook-events folder.

 # Possible TODO: